toddthomas/resque-job_logger/README.md

 This example also shows the style of resque-job_logger's own formatter, Resque::Plugins::JobLogger::Formatter (see Usage below).

+You may ask yourself, what use is this when the entries are timestamped, and the resque worker already logs something like job start and end?
+I'm glad you asked.
+Background jobs by nature may take a long time to run, so finding widely-separated start and end log messages on a busy system might take an extra few seconds.
+Resque Job Logger restores precious seconds to your life!
+Also, I wanted a different formatter.

 ## Installation

 Add this line to your application's Gemfile: